What Does Curing Mean?

-Once a marijuana plant is sufficiently dried, the buds are not ready for use until they have been aged or cured in a cool, dark place.
+In cannabis cultivation, most growers do not consider their bud ideal for use until it has been aged or cured in a cool, dark place.

-During the curing process, the jars must be checked often for any signs of mold or mildew, and infected buds must be removed or the whole jar will become spoiled.
+During the curing process, the jars must be checked often for any signs of mold or mildew.
+A strong ammonia smell is an early indication that the buds were too moist and have begun to spoil.
 The jar should be periodically emptied and repacked to ensure proper curing.